petrkeil/Statistics/Poisson_regression/poisson_regression.md

 ### Advantages of glm()
 - Fast.
 - Simple.
-- It pulls out all of the AICs and SEs and $R^2$s and you name it.
+- It immediately gives you AIC, SEs, R^2 and the other cool stuff.
-- It works even on relatively big data.
+- It works well even on relatively big data.

 ### Disadvantages of glm()
 - Not very flexible.